-- "Pro" <> "5" This module sets the decimal point position, time base, scale factor and low signal disable function for the totalizer/integrator. - "Pro" <> "6" This module allows programming for the basic configuration of the alarm option.
-The programming includes hi/lo acting, tracking, alarm display, latched or auto-reset, assignment to either signal or integrator/totalizer and alarm and hysteresis values. - "Pro" <> "7" Module #7 is the serial communication parameter programming.
-Baud rate, unit address, print request function and condensed prints are all programmable. - "Pro" <> "8" This module allows digital scaling of the re-transmitted analog output.
-Display values that correspond to 4 mA or 0 VDC and 20 mA or 10 VDC are keyed-in to scale the output and it may be assigned to either the signal or the integrator/totalizer. - "Pro" <> "9" This module is the service operations sequence and is not normally accessed by the user.
+- "Pro" <> "4" Module #4 programs the digital filtering level and the function of the remote input "E1-CON" pin (TBA #4), and, if the totalizer option is installed, the remote input "E2-CON" pin (TBA #8).
+The functions of the remote E1 and E2 pins are the same and include display hold, peak/valley modes, totalizer reset, alarm reset, signal re-zero (tare), reading synchronization or print request. - "Pro" <> "5" This module sets the time base, scale factor and low signal disable function for the optional totalizer/integrator. - "Pro" <> "6" This module allows programming for the basic configuration of the alarm option.
+The programming includes HI/LO acting, tracking, alarm display, latched or auto-reset, assignment to either signal or integrator/totalizer, and alarm and hysteresis values. - "Pro" <> "7" Module #7 is the serial communication parameter programming.

+Baud rate, unit address, print request function and condensed prints are all programmable. - "Pro" <> "8" This module allows digital scaling of the retransmitted analog output.
+Display values that correspond to 4 mA or 0 VDC and 20 mA or 10 VDC are keyed-in to scale the output and it may be assigned to either the signal or the totalizer/integrator. - "Pro" <> "9" This module is the service operations sequence and is not normally accessed by the user.
 This step re-calibrates the basic input and is used to compensate for long-term drift.
-Execution of this module should be done by technicians with the proper equipment in accordance with a maintenance plan of yearly re-calibrations.
+Execution of this module should be done by technicians with the proper equipment in accordance with a maintenance plan of yearly recalibrations.
 A code number entry step is used to protect from inadvertent entries.
-Also there is a number of other access codes, which provide test and set-up changes as an aid in troubleshooting.
+Also, there is a number of other access codes which provide test and set-up changes as an aid in troubleshooting.